SomeWeekendReading/someweekendreading.github.io/_posts/2021-10-14-fda-covid-boosters-moderna.md

 The vote came at 3:15pm: a unanimous 19 Yes, 0 No, and 0 Abstain.
 So now the Pfizer and Moderna booster authorizations are the same.

+However, from the tone of the discussion, it appears there is no appetite for universal boosters, as in Israel.
+That will take some more evidence to move people.

 ## The Weekend Conclusion